preetam1407/Snow-Hunt/README.md

 I have used Pygame library and Random module.
 I have added a arrow keys movement in it means by using left and right arrow keys box move in left and right direction.
 I have used "flaticon" website for background image and "Zedge" website for Background music.
-I have taken help of youtube tutorial of pygame to make this project.
+I have taken watched of youtube tutorial of pygame to make this project.